 As a parent, it's your responsibility to ensure your child grows up living a balanced and healthy lifestyle.
 This includes their involvement with technology.
 FamiSafe is a new yet highly powerful parental control application that can help you manage your child's digital diet.
 Some of the features of this app include;

 Using FamiSafe, you'll be able to see the real-time location of your child based on the GPS location data of their device.
 This is so you can make sure your child is in a safe place at all times, as well as making sure they are staying in school, and saying where they say they are.

 This feature allows you to monitor the apps that your child is using, how long they are using them for, which apps they are installing and uninstalling, and how they are using their social media accounts if they are using them.

 - Screen Time Tracking

-FamiSafe will also allow you to track how long your child is using their phone or tablet for and how frequently they are using their device, giving you everything you need to know when it comes to making the right decisions.
-You can also set up custom schedules to block device usage, ideal for school, study time or bedtime.
+FamiSafe will also allow you to track how long your child is using their phone or tablet and how frequently they are using their device, giving you everything you need to know when it comes to making the right decisions.
+You can also set up custom schedules to block device usage, ideal for school, study time, or bedtime.

 - Web Content Control